ITmasc/Windows-Tweaks/README.md

    - In both of cases, you have to reboot.
    A.A.
 It should appear a Windows notification that reminds you that you have no Anti virus defense enabled.
 What I say to you: if you are planning to install another AntiVirus software, ok then you are good to go.
 Otherwise, you should decide if it could be useful to you; probably if you reached this page, you are as smart to understand that if you are careful on the net (you do not click on stupid ads, you have ad-blocker, you do not.. bla bla) AntiVirus are totally USELESS, even on Windows, indeed they are just resource-wasters.

-To return to default state, just re enable the two services (Update and SuperFecth) and set their boot types to "Auto".
+### To return to default state, just re-enable the two services (Update and SuperFecth) and set their boot types to "Auto".